Cockatrice/Cockatrice/README.md

 # Contribute [![Discord](https://img.shields.io/discord/314987288398659595?label=Discord&logo=discord&logoColor=white)](https://discord.gg/3Z9yzmA)

 Join our [Discord community](https://discord.gg/3Z9yzmA) to connect with other projet contributors (`#dev` channel) or fellow users of the app.
 Come here to talk about the application, features, or just to hang out.<br>
-For support regarding specific servers, please contact that server's admin or forum for support rather than asking here.<br>
+For support regarding specific servers, please contact that server's admin or communication channels for support rather than asking here.<br>

 ### Code